XIA-Project/xia-core/README.SCION-XIA.md

 ### 1.1 checkout xia-scion-yanlin branch.

 `git checkout xia-scion-yanlin` (Yanlin is still asking ETH folks to help create this branch.
-Please checkou the main branch, and then ask Yanlin for the topology configure file SCIONXIA.topo)
+Please checkout the main branch, and then copy the SCIONXIA.topo from xia branch to scion/topology)

 Please note the main change we made to SCION source code are (1) we added a new topology configuration file (topology/SCIONXIA.topo), (2) we added more debugging messages.